tanvir-robin/Google-ML-Subject-Segmentation-Flutter/README.md

-#### Subject Segmentation is ML model for Android provided by Google Machine Learning.There is not direct support to flutter of that kit.
+#### Subject Segmentation is a ML model for Android provided by Google Machine Learning.There is not direct support to flutter of that kit.
 Here in this project, I have used flutter method channel to implement this.

 - Pick any Image you want.
 - Press on "Process Image" button.